Important Side Topics

 - Determinants of Private Investment in South Africa: Investor Confidence Index Approach

-- A Method for Testing Models with Unknown Parameters
+- On Determining the Distribution of a Goodness-of-Fit Test Statistic [Previous title: A Method for Testing Models with Unknown Parameters]

 - Selecting an optimum threshold with the Kullback-Leibler deviance measure